alliecollins/ML-Homework-2/README.md

 # ML-Homework-2
 Homework Assignment 2

-Pipeline file contains script and required packages to run

-Jupyter notebook includes output and analysis for funning on credit dataset
+Pipeline file contains script and required packages to run; Jupyter notebook includes output and analysis for running pipeline file on credit dataset.

-html file presents same info in html format
+HTMLs and pdfs are uploaded for easier reading of write-up!